Why are there restrictions on placing Bank Nifty and Nifty option orders for certain strike prices?

 What is allowed?

 - Option buying and selling in all strikes in intraday (MIS) trades.

 - Option selling or writing in all strikes with no restrictions.

 - Long positions are allowed of any range till their count is equal to the short futures or options position one holds.

-Trading restricted strikes is possible via a custodian system.
-Zerodha has partnered with Orbis Financial, a SEBI-registered custodian to offer this.
-See How do I open an Orbis custodial account to trade restricted Nifty and Bank Nifty strikes?
+The trading of restricted strikes is made possible through a custodian system.
+Zerodha has collaborated with Orbis Financial, a SEBI-registered custodian, to provide this service.
+To learn more, see How to open an Orbis custodial account to trade restricted Nifty and Bank Nifty option strike prices?

-How do I know if a strike is restricted?
+How to know if a strike is restricted?